 A new industry standard for Advanced Communications

-- Release 1 (available now) – This includes core features such as capability discovery which will be interoperable between regions, chat, group chat, file transfer, audio messaging, video share, multi-device, enriched calling, location share and live sketching.
+- Release 1 – This includes core features such as capability discovery which will be interoperable between regions, chat, group chat, file transfer, audio messaging, video share, multi-device, enriched calling, location share and live sketching.

 Support for the Universal Profile is gaining momentum, currently it is backed by 60 supporters: